jamesaustinmiley/Installation/README.md

 <br />

 <p>
 Install PHP Manager for IIS from the osTicket Installation Files folder.
 PHP is the backend scripting language that osTicket runs on.
+Follow the prompts to complete the installation.
 </p>
 <p>
 <img src="https://imgur.com/3nFthaO.png" alt="PHP Manager"/>
 </p>
 <p>
 Install the IIS URL Rewrite Module from the osTicket Installation Files folder.
+Follow the prompts to complete the installation.
 </p>
 <p>
 <img src="https://imgur.com/lZFiGgX.png" alt="Rewrite Module"/>